ComedicChimera/chai-lang.dev/static/markdown/guide/chapter1.md

 This guide will:

 - Teach you the basics of programming in Whirlwind.
-- Familiarize you with your compiler and Blend.
+- Familiarize you with your compiler.
 - Introduce you to important packages in the Standard Library.
 - Demonstrate best practices and good style in Whirlwind.